Creating a journey campaign

 In the People enter when and People exit when sections, you can set the filter conditions that determine how and when people enter and exit the journey.

-The two default exit conditions determine that people exit the journey when they reach the end of the path (the final shape), or they don’t move for the amount of days you specify (e.g. they don’t interact with the last journey message they received).
 The maximum amount of days you can set for They don’t move for x days is 365 days.
-These conditions can’t be deleted, and you can use them on their own as exit criteria, or add conditions as needed.
+The default exit conditions can’t be deleted, and you can use them on their own as exit criteria, or add conditions as needed.

 The entry and exit conditions can be singular, nested or grouped, and you can use AND/OR operators to modify your filter.
 Learn more about using filter conditions, including how to resolve condition errors you may encounter, in Working with filters.